czqoocavatsim/knowledgebase/docs/controller/clients/euroscope/alias.md

 |.pr|$radioname copies $aircraft passing $2 at time $3, FL$4, estimating $5 at time $6, $7 thereafter|

 ## Change Levels
+Details for this are coming shortly.

 ## Handovers
+Details for this are coming shortly.

 ## Variables used within Messages
 | Variable | Function|